Hexwood: Plot summary

-The Sector Controller, who is responsible for overseeing Earth, among other worlds, receives a message that tells him that a mysterious machine called the Bannus has been activated (against orders) at Hexwood Farm Estate near London by the man who was responsible for maintaining the facility.
+The Sector Controller, who is responsible for overseeing Earth, among other worlds, receives a message that a mysterious machine called the Bannus has been activated (against orders) at Hexwood Farm Estate near London by the man who was responsible for maintaining the facility.
 Somehow, the Bannus has trapped both that man and an entire maintenance team inside the Estate.
 Following instructions in case of such an accident, the Sector Controller sends a message to the Reigners, the five people who rule the galaxy.

 In a wood, an amnesiac boy meets an android.
 The android, who is called Yam, tells him that his name is Hume, because he is a human.

 In a small village near London, a teenage girl, Ann Stavely, recovers from a serious fever.
 While ill, she talks with the four voices in her head: The King, The Prisoner, The Boy, and The Slave.
-Through her window, she witnesses some mysterious comings and goings at nearby Hexwood Farm Estate; a van, with a symbol like a pair of unbalanced scales on the side, pulls up and people go in, but they do not come out again.
-After many different people go in, but none come out, Ann becomes curious, and is determined to find out more.
+Through her window, she witnesses mysterious comings and goings at nearby Hexwood Farm Estate: a van with a symbol like a pair of unbalanced scales on the side pulls up and people go in, but they do not come out again.
+After many different people go in, but none come out, Ann becomes curious and is determined to find out more.

 The next day, greatly recovered, she explores the tiny woods beside Hexwood Farm.
-When she enters it, she finds that the woods have expanded, and she encounters a futuristic chamber with a famished, exceptionally tall and skeletal man - Mordion Agenos - inside.
+When she enters it, she finds that the woods have expanded, and she encounters a futuristic chamber with a famished, exceptionally tall and skeletal man, Mordion Agenos, inside.
 He claims he has been asleep for centuries, but Ann knows she saw him enter Hexwood Farm just a few days ago.

 Mordion creates a boy from a pool of his and Ann's mingled blood, and sends him off on his own into the woods.
-The boy appears to be Hume, who we have already met in Chapter 1.
-Ann is horrified by Mordion's callous attitude and tells him that he must look after Hume - after all, he created him.
+The boy appears to be Hume.
+Ann is horrified by Mordion's callous attitude and tells him that he must look after Hume, since he created him.

-Ann visits Mordion and Hume several times in the woods over the next few days.
+Ann visits Mordion and Hume several times in the woods over the next few days, but on different visits Hume is years older or younger.
 While she is in her own town, she and her brother see more and more people appearing to enter Hexwood Farm Estate and still none ever emerge.
 During one of her visits to Mordion and Hume, she helps Hume recover Yam from what looks like a future, ruined Hexwood Farm, where they encounter and escape from armored men armed with crossbows.
 Yam then tells Mordion, Ann, and Hume that they are all in the field of the Bannus, which warps time and space in order to run scenarios for some mysterious purpose.
 This is why things seem to be happening out of order.